opencanarias/taple-docsite/docs/discover/roles.md

 :::

 ## Issuer
 Participant who initiates a request to modify a subject.
 It can be the owner of a subject or another participant with sufficient permissions.

+All an issuer needs to participate in the network is a pair of cryptographic keys.
+These keys are sufficient to sign [event requests](./events.md#event-request) before sending them to the subject owner.
+This process of sending requests to the owner is currently external to the operation of TAPLE and must be solved by the implementer of the use case.

-In addition, an issuer can be a member of the governance or it can be completely external and anonymous.
+In addition, an issuer can be a member of the governance or it can be completely external and anonymous as the governance can define permissions at the level of members of the governance or for external participants.

 ## Evaluator
 Evaluators assume a crucial role within the governance framework, being responsible for carrying out the evaluation process.
 This process performs the execution of a smart contract, which usually results in a change in the state of the subject.